Code-Institute-Submissions/Sajalol-Project3.Hangman_resub/README.md

 I have manually tested this project by doing the following:

+* Going through the game and lost.
+* Going through the game and win.
+* Entering symbols, letters and numbers.
 * Passed the code through a PEP8 linter and confirmed there are no problems.
-    * Was some errors. regarding blank lines
+    * Was some errors. regarding blank lines.